General Group Overview

 - Electrometallurgy including electrowinning and electrorefining

-Recent hydrometallurgical process developments include the Anglo American/UBC and the GalvanoxTM processes for copper leaching.
+Recent hydrometallurgical process developments include the Anglo American/UBC, the GalvanoxTM and the Jetti processes for copper leaching.
 The PLATSOL (base and precious metal extraction) and Sepon processes (secondary copper sulphides) were also developed in collaboration with UBC.